 Instructions

-Preheat oven to 350F/180C for 15 minutes.
-Coat a 9x5 inch loaf pan with non-stick cooking spray on the sides and bottom.
+Preheat oven to 350F/180C.
+Line a 9x5 inch loaf pan with parchments paper, grease it lightly with non-stick cooking spray and set aside.

-Whisk together the applesauce, yogurt, orange juice, and zest in a small bowl.
+In another bowl, whisk together the applesauce, yogurt, orange juice, and orange zest.

-Fold in the blueberries and nuts.
+Fold in the blueberries and pecans.
 If using frozen blueberries, do not thaw them.

-Pour the batter into the prepared loaf tin and bake between 60-70 minutes or until the bread is golden brown and a toothpick inserted in the center of the bread comes out clean.
-Mine was done exactly at 60 minutes.
+Pour the batter into the prepared loaf pan and bake for 60 to 70 minutes, or until a toothpick inserted in the center comes out clean.

 Notes